Learning abroad has taught me much more than I could’ve learned at home in Canada. Here are four things I’ve learned while studying abroad in Spain:

 3) I Am Capable Of So Much More Than I Thought

-This year, I started an online publication for black women, called Sorella Magazine.
-I launched the magazine the same day as my flight to Madrid and have been juggling the challenges of entrepreneurship with the heavy workload of school.
-Successfully practicing time management is one of the things I’m most proud of this year.
+This year, I started an online business and launched it the same day as my flight to Madrid and have been juggling the challenges of entrepreneurship with the heavy workload of school.
+Successfully practising time management is one of the things I’m most proud of this year.

 The fact that I’ve been setting professional goals for my publication (and consistently meeting those goals), makes me feel so much more capable in other aspects of my life.
-It’s shocking to know that I can actually trust myself to post a certain number of articles per week and to complete all my homework assignments and meet my professors during their office hours.
+It’s shocking to know that I can actually trust myself to complete all my homework assignments and meet my professors during their office hours.